ImagingDataCommons/highdicom/docs/seg.rst

-This second example demonstrates reconstructing segmentation masks from a segmentation derived from a multiframe image, in this case a whole slide microscopy image, and also demonstrates an example with multiple segments, in this case 20:
+This second example demonstrates reconstructing segmentation masks from a segmentation derived from a multiframe image, in this case a whole slide microscopy image, and also demonstrates an example with multiple, in this case 20, segments:

 .. code-block:: python